lindenb/jvarkit/docs/MergeCnvNator.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+    --input-type
+      Input type.
+Bed type is like cnvnator BUT the 4 first columns are chrom,start,end,sample-name.
+      Default: cnvnator
+      Possible Values: [cnvnator, bed]
+    --one-cnv-type
+      Only one CNV type (del/dup) per variant.
+      Default: false
     -o, --out
       Output file.
 Optional .
 Default: stdout
     -r, --ratio
-      two intervals are the same if they both have more or equals of this fraction of length in common
+      Two intervals are the same if they both have more or equals of this fraction of length in common.
+A decimal number between 0.0 and 1.0.
+If the value ends with '%' it is interpretted as a percentage eg. '1%' => '0.01'.
+A slash '/' is interpretted as a ratio. e.g: '1/100' => '0.01'.
       Default: 0.75
     --version
       print version and exit